 Recently I traveled back to my hometown in Long Island, New York, to welcome the birth of my little nephew, Max.
 So to personalize my story, I brought my followers along the journey from start to finish with a simple slideshow.

-Consider a Slideshow Scrapbook
+Example Project: a Slideshow Scrapbook

 Just like flipping through the pages of an old journal or scrapbook, the next part of my theme will involve a slideshow in the form of a book.

 This look can be achieved from scratch using your own materials or by downloading the appropriate editing app to your device.
 Consider the transformation that takes place when you put a little more effort into your Instagram and truly sell the moments behind your stories.

 Looking to create a slideshow-based Instagram Story?
 Here are a few things you need to know.